r3fang/SnapATAC/examples/10X_PBMC_15K/README.md

   );
 ```

-We next create a Seurat object to integrate with scRNA-seq.
+We next convert the snap object to Seurat object in preparation of integration.

 ```R
 > pbmc.atac <- snapToSeurat(